tfatykhov/WinkRedNode/README.md

 this set of flows gives you an example of how other applications communicate with your Node-RED app via Wink's REST API.
 It has a comments node with more details.

-**timur do we need some instructions on how to install Freeboard locally?**

 ### ... or in the Cloud
 You can also run this software in the cloud.